 - a.
-Promote gulf-wide restoration efforts on a watershed-estuary scale rather than random acts of restoration through examination of stressors and environmental drivers with Council members, the NGO community, interested stakeholders and public during fiscal years 2017 and 2018.
-The Council will consider the extent to which projects will substantially improve the restoration or conservation of key watersheds without regard to political boundaries, or that provide foundational support for future efforts towards gulf-wide restoration. - b.
-Promote coordination and collaboration among members and other restoration efforts of Gulf restoration to maximize the Council's "return on investment." - i.
-This will be accomplished by strengthened partnerships, identifying leveraging expertise and opportunities toward encouraging projects that comprise a holistic approach to ecosystem-wide restoration through development of a Council Collaboration Strategy by the end of fiscal year 2017. - ii.
-Facilitate coordination, collaboration, and connection of Gulf Restoration Activities coordination and collaboration among members and our restoration partners, critical to the success of Gulf restoration, through regular meetings with the state and Gulf wide Technical Implementation Groups of the Natural Resource Damage Assessment, and Gulf Environmental Benefit Fund to find inter-program efficiencies through fiscal year 2018. - iii.
-Facilitate dialogue among Gulf restoration partners by identifying potential gaps that limit our collective ability to achieve large-scale restoration and by serving as the connector between funding sources through regional and state collaboration meetings sponsored by the Council during fiscal years 2017 and 2018. - Support highly professional Technical Monitoring of Council program and projects by developing a grant/IAA programmatic performance strategy by the end of fiscal year 2018. - 2.
-Council-Selected Restoration Performance Excellence: Effective and efficient implementation and administration of the Council-Selected Restoration Program to achieve the goals of the Act.
+Examination of stressors and environmental drivers with Council members, the NGO community, interested stakeholders and public during fiscal year 2018 results in project proposals for gulf-wide restoration efforts on a watershed-estuary scale rather than random acts of restoration.
+Proposed projects will substantially improve the restoration or conservation of key watersheds without regard to political boundaries, or provide foundational support for future efforts towards gulf-wide restoration. - b.
+Coordination and collaboration among members and other restoration efforts of Gulf restoration maximize the Council's "return on investment" as demonstrated by the following actions: - i A Council Collaboration Strategy is developed by the end of fiscal year 2018 that strengthens partnerships, leveraging, and encourages projects that comprise a holistic approach to ecosystem-wide restoration. - ii Regular, well-attended meetings with active participation by the state and Gulf wide Technical Implementation Groups of the Natural Resource Damage Assessment, and Gulf Environmental Benefit Fund find inter-program efficiencies during fiscal year 2018. - iii Dialogue among Gulf restoration partners identifies potential gaps that limit our collective ability to achieve large-scale restoration and serves as the connector between funding sources through regional and state collaboration meetings sponsored by the Council during fiscal year 2018. - A grant/IAA programmatic performance strategy is developed by the end of fiscal year 2018 that supports highly professional Technical Monitoring of Council programs and projects. - Council-Selected Restoration Program Performance Excellence: Effective and efficient implementation and administration of the Council-Selected Restoration Program to achieve the goals of the Act.